EhoumanEvans/TaxaRich/README.md

 -----------

-TaxonRich provides an easy way to compute taxonomic richness in a floristic data frame from a field inventory.
+TaxaRich provides an easy way to compute taxonomic richness in a floristic data frame from a field inventory.
 It contains four mains functions.
 The data attached is related to floristic inventory carried around water body points in Côte d'Ivoire.

 This package contains functions to compute number of species by genera, family, chorlogy and by life form.